-Many investigators consider serum concentration of 250HD above 32 ng/mL as the optimal vitamin D level in adults, given that this is the minimum level at which maximal suppression of parathyroid hormone (111-114) and maximal efficiency of calcium absorption from the intestine are observed (112).
-Such studies are lacking in children; however, given the evidence of a positive effect of higher vitamin D levels on bone health in healthy children and adults with IBD and its anabolic properties especially in view of decreased bone formation rates encountered in children with IBD, we recommend that the level of 32 ng/mL be considered as the minimum level of sufficiency for children and adolescents with IBD.
-In our support, the Cystic Fibrosis Foundation has adopted this level as indicating optimal vitamin D status in all patients with cystic fibrosis (CF) in a consensus statement that set guidelines for bone health in CF (115).
-Suboptimal bone health is a major complication of CF for reasons overlapping with those for suboptimal bone health in children with IBD, such as inflammation and undernutrition (115).
+Although BMD and vitamin D status were not related according to cross-sectional studies in children with IBD , longitudinal studies of the effect of vitamin D status on bone health in this population have not been reported to date.
+However, several studies in healthy children showed a positive effect of vitamin D on bone health .
+Additionally, a recent longitudinal study in newly diagnosed adults with IBD found that higher 25OHD levels were positively correlated with both baseline BMD and BMD gains after 2 years vitamin D level in adults, given that this is the minimum level at which maximal suppression of parathyroid hormone 111-114 and maximal efficiency of calcium absorption from the intestine are observed .
+Such studies are lacking in children, however, given the evidence of the positive effect of higher vitamin D levels on bone health in healthy children and adults with IBD and its anabolic properties especially in view of decreased bone formation rates encountered in children with IBD we recommend that the level of 32 ng/mL is considered as the minimum level of sufficiency for children and adolescents with IBD.
+In our support, the Cystic Fibrosis Foundation has adopted this level as indicating optimal vitamin D status in all patients with cystic fibrosis (CF) in a consensus statement that set guidelines for bone health in CF .
+Suboptimal bone health is a major complication of CF for reasons overlapping with reasons for suboptimal bone health in children with IBD, such as inflammation and undernutrition .